21 Relaxing Books to Read Before Bed

 So often, we want others to change before we will change how we feel.
 Short stories accompanied by a prayer asking for help changing ourselves.

 The Rainbow Comes and Goes – Anderson Cooper and Gloria Vanderbilt

-Anderson Cooper and his mother write to each other in this loving story between a mother and a son.
+Anderson Cooper and his mother write to each other in this loving story between a famous mother and her famous son.

 The Life Changing Magic of Tidying Up – Maire Kondo

 I read this a few years before you began hearing about Marie Kondo everywhere.
 I actually still use many of her ideas to this day.